Bayou City Breastfeeding

 Before conceiving my first child, I spent hours online and reading books about pregnancy, birth and breastfeeding.
 I had never actually seen anyone breastfeed, but I had played with dolls as a child, and I believed that I would instinctively know how to hold, feed and care for a baby.
 I was a smart, savvy woman with a successful career, how hard could this really be?
 I now understand that the real knowledge of how to breastfeed and care for a newborn is not just gained from reading a book, but is passed from one mother to another.

-There is a deep instinctual knowledge that we, as women, can call upon, but new mothers often struggle with the practical application of this knowledge.
-In most cultures, new mothers learn these essential skills from other experienced mothers.
-Many of our own mothers did not breastfeed – resulting in a generational gap in breastfeeding know-how.
+There is a deep instinctual knowledge that we can call upon, but new parents often struggle with the practical application of this knowledge.
+In most cultures, new parents learn these essential skills from other experienced parents.
+Many of our own parents did not breastfeed – resulting in a generational gap in breastfeeding know-how.
 Add geographic separation, common in many extended families, and overall new mothers are often isolated in our society.
-It is helpful for new mother to connect with experienced mothers in the local community.
-Mother's groups, La Leche League groups, and IBCLC Lactation Consultants are all good resources.
+It is helpful for new parents to connect with experienced parents in the local community.
+Support groups, La Leche League groups, and IBCLC Lactation Consultants are all good resources.
 A prenatal consultation with an IBCLC Lactation Consultant is a great way to start building your support network.